Explore Managed Care Pharmacy Careers

 - Whether a “participating” pharmacy network should be established; if so, how expansive should the network of pharmacies (community, mail order and/or online) be to serve the population properly; and what quality assurance criteria should participating pharmacies be expected to meet.

-- What criteria and procedures for drug utilization should be established to help safeguard that (1) patient safety and best outcomes are maximized, and (2) patients receive the correct dosage of the correct drug, understand why they are being asked to take the drug, and are compliant in taking the drug.
+- What criteria and procedures for drug utilization should be established to maximize patient safety and best outcomes.
+This design must also ensure that patients receive the correct dosage of the correct drug, understand why they are being asked to take the drug, and are adhere to their medication.

 - How to establish a specific plan design for specialty medications (i.e., high-cost medications that may require special handling, administration or monitoring and are used to treat chronic, complex disease states).
-Plan designs may include limiting distribution, establishing specific patient cost-shares, and implementing utilization management requirements.
+Plan designs may include limiting distribution, establishing specialty drug cost-shares, and implementing utilization management requirements.